-- White Power Movement - \ Listen to or or read the transcript of this interview: Rise of the White Power Movement with Kathleen Belew - Antifa - \ Copsey, Nigel.
+- White Power Movement - Listen to or or read the transcript of this interview: Rise of the White Power Movement with Kathleen Belew - Antifa - Copsey, Nigel.
 2018.
 "Militant Antifascism: An Alternative (Historical) Reading."
 Society 55:243-247.

-May 9 Final Paper
+Finals Week Final Paper

-Final paper due at Midnight on May 9th
+Final paper due at midnight on final exam day